Creating a bot with Azure Bot Service and creating a bot locally are independent, parallel ways to create a bot.

 - Start the Bot Framework Emulator.

-- Click the Open Bot link in the emulator "Welcome" tab.
+- Click the Create a new bot configuration link in the emulator "Welcome" tab.

 Send a message to your bot, and the bot will respond back with a message.